The Steve Morgan Foundation

 Overview

 The Steve Morgan Foundation was established in 2001 by businessman and philanthropist Steve Morgan CBE, founder of Redrow Homes.
 Since inception, Steve has personally donated over £300 million, making this one of the largest funding charities in the UK.
-In 2024, the Foundation launched a bold new five-year strategy (2025-2030) pledging £100 million to break the cycle of social disadvantage through projects that improve education, expand access to provision, and increase employment opportunities.
-The Foundation has awarded over 2,500 grants to date, supporting more than 10 million individuals.
+The Foundation launched a five-year strategy (2025-2030) pledging £100 million to break the cycle of social disadvantage through projects that improve education, expand access to provision, and increase employment opportunities.
+The Foundation has awarded over 2,000 grants to date, supporting more than 3 million beneficiaries.
 In 2024, Steve Morgan received the Community Foundation Wales Philanthropy Award, and the Foundation was shortlisted for the Charity Awards 2025 for its groundbreaking Cradle to Career programme in North Birkenhead.

 Funding Priorities